bucs110SPRING23/portfolio-JonCarney21/ch10/final/readme.md

 My program allows a user to input a city of their choice and the program will return information about the weather and the top news headlines.

 ## KNOWN BUGS AND INCOMPLETE PARTS
-There are no know bugs
+There are no known bugs

 ## REFERENCES